ALADETAN-IFE/Hng-stage3a-fe-audiophile-ecommerce-website/task.md

-# :rocket: Frontend Wizards, Here’s Your Stage 3a Task! :rocket:
+# Frontend Wizards, Here’s Your Stage 3a Task!

-Welcome to Stage 3 — time to push beyond SaaS and tackle a real-world, pixel-perfect e-commerce build! :tada:
+Welcome to Stage 3 — time to push beyond SaaS and tackle a real-world, pixel-perfect e-commerce build!

 In this stage, you’ll bring the Audiophile e-commerce Figma design to life using React/Next.js, integrate a backend with Convex, and implement a functional checkout that sends users a confirmation email.